JuliaLang/julia/stdlib/Profile/docs/src/index.md

 ```

 Traces and records julia objects on the heap.
 This only records objects known to the Julia
 garbage collector.
-Memory allocated by external libraries not being managed by the garbage
+Memory allocated by external libraries not managed by the garbage
 collector will not show up in the snapshot.

 The resulting heap snapshot file can be uploaded to chrome devtools to be viewed.